heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

         -   Ensure every menu item has a valid `image` path/URL.
         -   Add a `dietaryTags` array to each item (e.g., `dietaryTags: ["vegetarian", "gluten-free", "vegan"]`).
 This will significantly improve the AI's ability to filter and recommend accurately.
     -   Used by `ChatWindow.jsx` (or its children) to fetch full details of recommended items (using `id`s from AI) to render `MenuItemCardChat.jsx`.
-    -   Portions of this data (item names, categories, dietary tags) will be used to build the `menuContext` for the Gemini prompt.
+    -   Portions of this data (item names, categories, dietary tags) will be used to build the `menuContext` for the Groq prompt.

 ### 2.4 State Management